 Theresa M. Heggie was initially appointed to the Board in December 2018.
-Ms. Heggie has served as Chief Operating Officer of ProQR Therapeutics NV, a publicly-traded biotechnology company developing RNAbased treatments for rare inherited retinal disease, since February 2022, after serving as ProQR's Chief Commercial Officer since October 2021.
-She previously served as Chief Executive Officer of Freeline Therapeutics Holdings plc, a publicly-traded gene therapy company, from June 2020 to August 2021 and, prior to that, as Senior Vice President, Head of Europe, Middle East, Africa & Canada for Alnylam Pharmaceuticals, Inc., a global commercial-stage biopharmaceutical company, from May 2017 to May 2020.
+Ms. Heggie most recently served as Chief Operating Officer of ProQR Therapeutics NV ("ProQR"), a publicly-traded biotechnology company developing RNA therapies using its proprietary Axiomer RNA-editing platform technology for severe, rare and common diseases, from February 2022 to October 2022, after joining ProQR as Chief Commercial Officer in October 2021.
+She previously served as Chief Executive Officer of Freeline Therapeutics Holdings plc ("Freeline"), a publicly-traded gene therapy company, from June 2020 to August 2021 and, prior to that, as Senior Vice President, Head of Europe, Middle East, Africa & Canada for Alnylam Pharmaceuticals, Inc., a global commercial-stage biopharmaceutical company, from May 2017 to May 2020.
 From June 2013 to March 2016, Ms. Heggie served as Chief Strategy and Marketing Officer for Bupa, an international healthcare group.
-Prior to June 2013, Ms. Heggie served in senior commercial and operating roles at Shire plc, a global specialty biopharmaceutical company, including Senior Vice President, Global Commercial Operations for the rare disease business.
+Prior to June 2013, Ms. Heggie served in senior commercial and operating roles at Shire plc ("Shire"), a global specialty biopharmaceutical company, including Senior Vice President, Global Commercial Operations for the rare disease business.
 Prior to that, Ms. Heggie had responsibility over EMEA rare disease and served as Chief Executive Officer of Jerini AG, a pharmaceutical company, following Shire's acquisition of the company, and its lead asset, Firazyr®, for the treatment of hereditary angioedema.
 Prior to joining Shire, Ms. Heggie spent more than 20 years in a broad range of increasingly senior commercial positions at Janssen Pharmaceuticals and Baxter Healthcare.
-Ms. Heggie previously served as a non-executive director of Swedish Orphan Biovitrum AB, an international specialty biopharmaceutical company dedicated to rare diseases, from May 2016 to April 2017, as a member of the board of directors of Freeline from June 2020 to August 2021, and as a member of the supervisory board of ProQR Therapeutics from July 2019 to October 2021.
-Ms. Heggie holds a Bachelor of Science degree from Cornell University.
+Ms. Heggie previously served as a non-executive director of Swedish Orphan Biovitrum AB, an international specialty biopharmaceutical company dedicated to rare diseases, from May 2016 to April 2017, as a member of the board of directors of Freeline from June 2020 to August 2021, and as a member of the supervisory board of ProQR from July 2019 to October 2021.
+Ms. Heggie holds a B.S. degree from Cornell University.
 Ms. Heggie's extensive commercial experience in the industry, especially her rare disease commercial experience, provide valuable knowledge and insight to the Board.

 Amy E. McKee, M.D. was initially appointed to the Board in September 2021.
-Since February 2019, she has served as Vice President, Regulatory Consulting at Parexel International Corporation, a global clinical research organization.
-Prior to joining Parexel, Dr. McKee served in several leadership roles of increasing responsibility at the U.S. Food and Drug Administration ("FDA") from 2008 to February 2019.
+Since September 2022, she has served as Chief Medical Officer and Global Head, Oncology Center of Excellence at Parexel International Corporation ("Parexel"), a global clinical research organization.
+She previously served as Vice President, Regulatory Consulting at Parexel from February 2019 to September 2022.
+Prior to joining Parexel, Dr. McKee served in several leadership roles of increasing responsibility at the U.S. Food and Drug Administration (FDA) from 2008 to February 2019.
 While at the FDA, Dr. McKee served as a primary reviewer of new drug applications (NDAs) and biologics license applications (BLAs) across multiple divisions and served as both the acting deputy director and supervisory associate director of the Office of Hematology and Oncology products, where she managed four separate divisions performing NDA and BLA reviews.
 From January 2018 to February 2019, Dr. McKee was the deputy center director for the FDA's Oncology Center of Excellence, which helps expedite development of innovative medical products of oncologic and hematologic malignancies and supports an integrated approach to their clinical evaluation.
 She holds an M.D. from Tulane University School of Medicine and a B.A. from Middlebury College.
 Dr. McKee's extensive regulatory experience provides valuable knowledge and insight to the Board.